 {extension_name}/tests/{other_formula}.yaml

-Variables inside an extension should not have the same name than any existing formula, nor than any formula in another extension being used.
+Variables inside an extension should not have the same name as any existing formula, nor as any formula in another extension being used.